 There are a few factors that can influence the bid-ask spread.
 Perhaps the most important that we have seen is the liquidity or illiquidity of a particular security.
 Volatility can also have a tremendous effect on the spread.
 Usually the higher the volatility, the larger will be the difference between the bid and ask.
 This is one of the reasons market makers tend to be extremely profitable when the volatility is higher.

 The bid-ask spread is in essence a measure of liquidity of a certain stock The narrower the spread, the more liquid a security is.
 This is an important aspect to consider especially when you buy illiquid securities.
 Due to the low volumes traded in some securities the bid-ask spread might be too wide.

 For that reason, it is important to use a limit order vs a market order.
 A limit order is the best way to trade illiquid securities.
 If you place a market order on certain securities that are thinly traded, you do not know what the asking price is.
 You might have another trader or investor on the other side asking a much higher price.

 How do market makers make money processing your orders?

 Well when you initially submit an order, to buy or sell a security, your broker will fill that order on your behalf.
 Brokers will ask market makers to buy or sell that specific security, essentially representing you.
 Market makers make money by buying and selling securities, taking advantage of the fluctuations in the bid-ask spread.

-In general we often advise to place limit orders even if it is a highly traded security.
+In general, we often advise retail investors to place limit orders even if it is a highly traded security.
 This allows you to control your entry or exit price, in a simple way.
 If you are planning on trading certain derivatives such as options, limit orders are also advisable.
-The spread in options tend to be very wide, and to avoid overpaying or underselling you should use limit orders.
+The spread in options tends to be very wide and to avoid overpaying or underselling you should use limit orders.

 Image source: Youtube